deploymenttheory/terraform-provider-jamfpro/docs/consolidated-developer-guide.md

 ### Schema Descriptions

 Schema key descriptions follow a **common sense approach**:

+**Naming Convention:** When possible, descriptions should follow the naming and terminology used in the Jamf Pro GUI to provide familiarity for users transitioning from the web interface to Terraform.

 - Focus on **clarity for Terraform users** rather than API documentation verbatim
 - Prioritize user understanding over technical accuracy